 Modern technical analysis strives to make money in any kind of market, whether it is trending up, down, or sideways, and in any time frame, including intraday.
 However, periodically I come across articles about day traders, for instance, and read about how most of them lose more than they earn.

 After the elapse of more than a century since Charles Dow's death, his basic ideas still remain true.
 The easiest way to make money in the markets is to follow the primary trend, for that is the easiest trend to see and to forecast.
-There may be traders who make a lot of money on shorter trends, but most of them probably do not make enough to just the amount of time they are spending watching the markets or the anxiety they feel as the markets twist and turn on a whim, and those who are most successful may be so because of luck.
+Some traders may profit on shorter trends, but their profits may not justify the time spent watching the markets or the anxiety felt as the markets twist and turn on a whim, and even the most successful may be so because of luck.

 Dogs of the Dow Stock Strategy

-Sep 8, 2006 - The Dogs of the Dow strategy is to buy the 10 blue chip stocks of the Dow Jones Industrial Average (DJIA) that have the highest dividend yield (=dividend/stock price), and holding them for about a year, then repeat, if desired.
+Sep 8, 2006 - The Dogs of the Dow strategy is to buy the 10 blue chip stocks of the Dow Jones Industrial Average (DJIA) with the highest dividend yield (=dividend/stock price), and holding them for about a year, then repeat, if desired.
 Often, these are stocks that have suffered price declines in the previous year, thus raising their dividend yields.
 The Dogs have done well this year, with total returns of 21% versus 7.9% for the DJIA.
 Last year, however, the Dogs lost 5% versus a gain of 1.7% for the DJIA.
-This strategy would probably work better if some analysis was done to determine why the Dogs have become dogs, and is their status going to change.
-Such an analysis would probably involve changing the time frame as well.
+This strategy would probably work better if some analysis was done to determine why the Dogs have become dogs, and whether their status will change.
+Such an analysis may involve changing the time frame as well.
 Nonetheless, since they do pay dividends, at least the shareholder is getting paid while holding onto the stocks, and, of course, there is simplicity in following the naive strategy that may work more often than not.